ujr/swtools/doc/Tools.md

   * “there is great temptation to add more and more features” [p.80] (also known as _creaping featurism_)
-  * whe n an option is left unspecified, this is never an error;
-    (options are optional) instead choose some default value and “try not to surprise your users” [p.80]
+  * when an option is left unspecified, this is never an error (options are optional); instead choose some default value and “try not to surprise your users” [p.80]
     (the _principle of least surprise_)
   * “people cost a great deal more than machines” [p.82]